September 3, 2013

 Michael Graves Reimagines the Wheelchair—For Both Patient and Nurse

-The Michael Graves Design Group tackles a long-overlooked aspect of the patient/caretaker experience with the Stryker Prime TC, a patient transport chair,
+The Michael Graves Design Group tackles a long-overlooked aspect of the patient experience.

 One of the most painful aspects of keeping watch over a family member during a hospital stay is witnessing them suffer through the daily indignities of illness—not least of which is being bundled into a metal wheelchair that resembles a medieval torture device.
 “If you need to go have a CAT scan or an X-ray, what you’re getting into is a chair that was designed in 1933,” says the architect Michael Graves.
 “And if you’re waiting for your X-ray for an hour, it’s not too comfortable.”